 - 21.2.22.2.
 As soon as reasonably practicable after an executive decision has been taken by a Portfolio Holder, the written record of the decision must be published which should include the following: - 21.2.1.22.2.1.
-Tthe decision made including the date it was made;

-- 21.2.3.22.2.3.
-Deletails of any alternative options considered and rejected by the Portfolio Holder making the decision: - 21.2.4.22.2.4. aA record of any conflict of interest relating to the matter decided which is declared by any member of the Cabinet who is consulted by the Portfolio Holder which relates to the decision; - 21.2.5.22.2.5. iln respect of any declared conflict of interest, a note of any dispensation granted by the Monitoring Officer: - 21.2.6.22.2.6.
-Ithe financial and legal implications of the decision and confirmation that the decision has been considered by the Section 151 Officer and Monitoring Officer; and - 21.3.22.3.
+The decision made including the date it was made; - 21.2.2.22.2.
+Tthe reasons for the decision; - 21.2.3.22.2.3.
+Ddetails of any alternative options considered and rejected by the Portfolio Holder making the decision; - 21.2.4.22.2.4. aA record of any conflict of interest relating to the matter decided which is declared by any mMember of the Cabinet who is consulted by the Portfolio Holder which relates to the decision; - 21.2.5.22.2.5. iIn respect of any declared conflict of interest, a note of any dispensation granted by the Monitoring Officer; - 21.2.6.22.2.6.
+Tthe financial and legal implications of the decision and confirmation that the decision has been considered by the Section 151 Officer and Monitoring Officer; and - 21.2.7.22.2.7.
+Tthe consultation undertaken prior to the decision being made, including any consideration by the relevant Overview & Scrutiny Committee and Ward Councillors. - 21.3.22.3.
 The provisions of Rules 7 (Access to Decision Records)4 and 8 (Background Documents)5 of this Part 4A will also apply to the making of decisions by Portfolio Holders.
 This does not require the disclosure of Exempt or Confidential Information or advice from a political assistant.